ghfazevedo/traderpros/README.md

 ### The transition matrix

 We first define the prior on the global trait transition rate.
-We will assume a exponential distribution with mean 0.1.
+We will assume a exponential distribution with mean 0.1 (rate= 1/0.1= 10).

 ```R
 traRate_expoDistrib_parameter <- 10